binocarlos/passport-service-gui/README.md

 The user data can then be loaded from another container component.

+ * url - the url used to load the user status ('/v1/auth/status')
+ * onLoaded - a function to run when the status has been loaded

 ```javascript
 import React, { PropTypes, Component } from 'react'
 import { UserLoader } from '../src'